joshjennings98/joshjennings98.github.io/src/markdown/blog/fsharp-neural-network.md

 ### Training

+To train a neural network you repeatedly run forward and backwards propagation and then update the weights accordingly.
+We repeatedly try out different inputs to avoid the network learning a specific input.

-Training the network is a fairly simple recursive function that continually picks a random sample of the data set and carries out forwards and backwards propagation using the sample for any number of iterations.
+Training the network in F# is a fairly simple recursive function that continually picks a random sample of the data set and carries out forwards and backwards propagation using the sample for any number of iterations.
 A simplified version of the function (initialisation and printing etc. removed) can be seen below:

 ```fsharp
 let rec train (parameters : Parameters) (model : Layer list) (maxIterations : int) (iterations : int) =